kacperbojakowski/final-project/03-planning-your-training/1-what-you-already-know/index.md

 ### Ready to investigate

 In your career, you have translated some specialized documents.
-Whether they were medical, legal, or technical texts – you realize how much field-specific expertise one needs to translate them well and in a reasonable timespan.
+Whether they were of medical, legal, or technical sort, you realize how much field-specific expertise you need to translate such texts well and in a reasonable timespan.
 To adapt, you have developed readiness to:

 * keep learning and investigating new topics to update your knowledge
 * reach out to experts when you're out of your depth

-To a technical writer, much of this would sound familiar!
+To a technical writer, much of this will sound familiar!

 ### Tools to tick off